Favorite Justify wins Kentucky Derby on wettest race day

 Justify, the 5-2 favorite, became the first Derby winner in 136 years that did not race as a 2-year-old.
 The chestnut colt has won all four starts as a 3-year-old.

-The race was the wettest in the event's history as more than 2.8 inches of rain fell Saturday.
+The race was the wettest in the event's history, as more than 3 inches of rain fell Saturday.

-Justify broke from the No. 7 post well, ran to the front with Promises Fulfilled and pulled away just as the horses passed the 3/4 mile marker in the 1-1/4 mile race.
+Justify broke from the No. 7 post well, ran to the front with Promises Fulfilled and pulled away just as the horses passed the 3/4-mile marker in the 1-1/4 mile race.

+Smith, who won the Derby on Giacomo in 2005, said the victory was due to the horse.

+"My job was just to get him out of there," he said.
+"I just basically stayed out the way."

 Mendelssohn, the European-trained colt that was a 6-1 favorite, struggled and finished last in the 20-horse field.